KChen-lab/MEDALT/README.md

   -W WINDOWS, --WINDOWS=WINDOWS
                         The size of smoothing windows if your inputfile is from scRNA-seq.
                         The value is the number of genes which will be merge.
 Default value is 30.
-  -Permutation permutation, --Permutation=Permutation
+  -R PERMUTATION, --PERMUTATION=PERMUTATION
-                        Performing reconstruction of permuted tree (T) or not (F) to estimate background distribution.
+                        Performing tree reconstruction based on permutation data (T) or not (F) to estimate background distribution.
-                        If not, only permuted copy number profile will be used to perform LSA.
+                        If yes, both permuted tree and copy number profile will be used to perform LSA.
+Otherwise, only permuted copy number profile will be used to perform LSA.
                         Default value is F due to time cost.

 ```